nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

     * `statusMessage`: The HTTP status message ("OK" for example)
     * `error`: The detailed error when reaching the server or parsing the result failed.
     * `result`: The raw data ans returned by the server.
-  * Example of JavaScript Automation (_new since nuxeo 7.2_), getting a document from a distant nuxeo server:
+  * Example of JavaScript Automation, getting a document from a distant nuxeo server:

 ```javascript
 function run(input, params) {